10 Tips To Optimize Your Sales Efforts – Mazen Farah

 Sales As an Individual

-- No Need for Force A Client to Buy: You cannot force a prospect to buy, but you can help him to take the right decision.
+No Need to Force a Client to Buy: You cannot force a prospect to buy, but you can help him/her to take the right decision.
 It is the salespeople who rely on pushing and redundant influencing that fail the perception and result of sales.
 Be the real consultant and an innovative solution provider.

 Sales As part of the Organization